waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 And one way of trying to do the classification was looking at what are the neighboring points.
-But another way might be to try to look at all of the data and see if we can come up with some decision boundary-- some boundary that will separate the rainy days from the not rainy days.
+But another way might be to try to look at all of the data and see if we can come up with some `decision boundary`-- some boundary that will separate the rainy days from the not rainy days.
 In the case of two dimensions, we can do that by drawing a line, for example.
 So what we might want to try to do is just find some line,